 Debate about the tax planning undertaken by multinational companies has been especially vigorous in the United Kingdom.
-The government has been very publicly studying possible remedies and, in advance of the OECD BEPS Action Plan being completed, has introduced a new ‘Diverted Profits Tax’ to counter arrangements that are perceived to divert profits from the UK.
-Representatives from HM Treasury, HM Revenue & Customs and other government departments have been active in discussions on the BEPS Action Plan.
-With the knowledge that change is coming, many UK companies are assessing the impact on their businesses going forward.
+The government has been very publicly studying possible remedies and, even in advance of the OECD BEPS Action Plan being completed, introduced a DPT to counter arrangements that are perceived to divert profits from the UK.
+Representatives from HM Treasury, HM Revenue & Customs and other government departments continue to be active in discussions on the BEPS Action Plan.
+Now that there is significantly more clarity over how the UK will implement the BEPS recommendations, many UK companies are assessing the impact on their businesses going forward.

-Exchequer Secretary to the Treasury David Gauke has expressed the UK’s support for the OECD BEPS Action Plan: “We’ll continue to work through the G20 and OECD — on the digital economy, on coherence, on substance and on transparency — to make sure that this area is properly reformed.”
+Former Exchequer Secretary to the Treasury David Gauke has expressed the UK’s support for the OECD BEPS Action Plan: “We’ll continue to work through the G20 and OECD — on the digital economy, on coherence, on substance and on transparency — to make sure that this area is properly reformed⁸.”

-With a number of high-profile government officials involved in the OECD BEPS Action Plan, the UK government is sending a clear message that it is taking the OECD’s efforts seriously.
+With a number of high-profile government officials involved in finalizing the remaining aspects of the OECD BEPS Action Plan, the UK government is sending a clear message that it is taking the OECD’s efforts seriously.
 Representatives from business, as well as the advisory community, have been actively encouraged by the OECD to get involved in helping to shape the Action Plan in a way that does not disturb ordinary commerce.

 Tackling tax avoidance is not a new concept in the UK.
 In fact, the country has historically been proactive on anti-avoidance.
 The government has already introduced a new set of CFC provisions, and the regime has been amended to ensure that groups are not able to utilize the rules to generate a UK tax advantage.
-Most recently, the government introduced a new Diverted Profits Tax, discussed below.
+As noted, the government introduced a DPT discussed below.

-It is understood that the UK tax legislative framework has been studied at the OECD in order to assess what might constitute best practice in designing rules to defeat perceived BEPS activity.
-An example is the anti-arbitrage rules, which have prevented companies from exploiting asymmetries between different tax regimes by using contrived arrangements.
+It is understood that the UK tax legislative framework has been studied at the OECD in order to assess what mightconstitute best practice in designing rules to defeat perceived BEPS activity.
+For example, the OECD has considered the UK’s anti-arbitrage rules, which prevent companies from exploiting asymmetries between different tax regimes by using contrived arrangements.
 The new CFC provisions are also being reviewed as a potential model for tackling the artificial export of profits from one country to another.

-TaxThe new Diverted Profits Tax (DPT), which is different from corporation tax, applies to diverted profits arising on or after 1 April 2015.
-DPT applies at a normal rate of 25 percent, which is higher than the UK’s current 20 percent corporation tax rate.
+DPT, which is different from corporation tax, applies to diverted profits arising on or after 1 April 2015.
+DPT applies at a rate of 25 percent, which is higher than the UK’s current 20 percent corporation tax rate.

 DPT applies to both UK and non-UK resident companies:

-Groups that are taking action to restructure as a result of DPT are also considering other changes that are expected to come in as a result of the BEPS Action Plan in due course.
+Groups that are taking action to restructure as a result of DPT are considering other changes that are being implemented as a result of the BEPS Action Plan.

-In light of the OECD proposals in relation to hybrid mismatch arrangements under Action 2 of the BEPS Action Plan, the UK is proposing to change its domestic rules.
-The UK rules are likely to closely follow the OECD’s recommendations, and they are expected to apply to payments made on or after 1 January 2017.
+In light of the OECD proposals on hybrid mismatch arrangements under Action 2 of the BEPS Action Plan, the UK is proposing to change its domestic rules.
+Draft legislation has been published, and the UK rules closely follow the OECD’s recommendations.
+The new rules will apply to payments made on or after 1 January 2017.

-As the OECD nears the end of its consultations, many UK-headquartered companies are gearing up to respond to the upcoming wave of legislative change.
+Now that the OECD has concluded most of the BEPS Actions, many UK-headquartered companies are responding to the legislative change that comes with local implementation of the OECD’s recommendations.
 With company directors and upper management taking more interest in the business impact of changing rules in the UK and other countries, many tax executives are modeling various scenarios and potential responses, with particular focus on their legal structures, financing arrangements and operating models.
-UK companies have also started factoring potential BEPS legislation into their future plans, for example, for proposed mergers and acquisitions.
+UK companies have also started factoring potential BEPS legislation into their future plans - for example, for proposed mergers and acquisitions.